SEOJuice or UpWeb.com | Cowboy Search Engine Optimisation

 Black Hat Search Engine Optimisation Services

-I first contacted SEOJuice / UpWeb who are based in Springwood, New South Wales in 2012 after having repeatedly seen promotional material posted by Dave Adamson in a digital marketing forum.
+I first contacted SEOJuice or UpWeb Digital Marketing Solutions based in Springwood, New South Wales in 2012 after having repeatedly seen promotional material posted by Dave Adamson in a respected digital marketing forum.
 Having already had my fingers burnt once before with a search engine optimisation company I was being extra cautious this time around.
-In years gone by I had always optimised my website myself so had a pretty good knowledge of what it involved and certainly knew the difference between black hat and white hat SEO.
-When I initially saw Dave's posts I was wary of his guarantees of page one ranking within three months or your money back because they seemed too good to be true and I knew all too well how difficult it was to achieve page one ranking on Google for certain keywords.
-His posts were always long and detailed and were usually followed by a stream of positive comments from apparent happy customers all of whom praised his work and the results they achieved.
+In years gone by I had always optimised my website myself so had a good knowledge of what it involved and certainly knew the difference between black hat and white hat SEO.
+When I initially saw Dave's posts I was wary of his guarantees of page one ranking within three months or your money back because it was almost impossible to make those kind of guarantees because nobody knew for certain exactly how Google's algorithm worked.
+From my own experience of doing SEO I knew all too well how difficult it was to achieve page one ranking and especially with jewellery related keywords.
+His posts were always long and informative and were usually followed by a stream of positive comments from apparent happy customers all of whom praised his work and the results they achieved.
 I followed his threads for some time before finally getting in touch.

 I am sure we can help you when the time comes that you need to switch to an English speaking and writing firm.
 The main thing that troubles me with non-English firms is that SEO requires a lot of content generation, it is not enough to simply put links out there, the links need to be backed by and often incorporating topic related content.
 If results are achieved without doing this properly it isn't a good foundation for SEO because when the search algorithms catch on to the websites with poor grammar and little traffic the links are diluted hence your rankings could slip.